 We are part of a federation of 14 member societies across Canada, comprised of men and women who practice public relations in Canada and abroad.
 Together under the umbrella of CPRS, we work to maintain the highest standards and to share a uniquely Canadian experience in public relations.

 CPRS is a member of the Global Alliance, an organization created to promote and represent national associations for public relations and communications.
 Over 60 countries are Global Alliance members including Canada, Great Britain, South Africa, the United States, India and New Zealand.

 Your Leadership Team

 A leader on social in the regulatory world, she developed the organization’s social media identity as a trusted, responsive and empathic organization with a robust and engaged online community.
-Its Facebook community currently has almost 54,000 people and Consumer Protection BC won an Award of Excellence for a social page by a brand from the Communicator Awards.
+Its Facebook community currently has over 60,000 people and Consumer Protection BC won an Award of Excellence for a social page by a brand from the Communicator Awards.
 In 2017, Tatiana was a presenter at the annual Canadian Public Relations Society (CPRS) national conference where she shared her experience and insights in the world of social.

 Along with over 20 years of experience in PR and communications, Tatiana holds an honours bachelor’s degree from Trent University and has a certificate in Management and Leadership Skills from Royal Roads University.